MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 **Scenario**: An end user can run custom SQL statements through their ODBC-based connector.
 The statement would be run in Import Mode, and there is no need for the transformations to fold.

 **Status**: This feature is not currently supported in our extensibility SDK.
-While we provide a [native database query security model](native-database-query.md#native-database-query-security) for some connectors to prevent users from issuing destructive statements, this is currently unavailable to custom connectors.
+While we provide a [native database query security model](native-database-query.md#native-database-query-security) for some connectors to prevent users from issuing destructive statements, this model is currently unavailable to custom connectors.
 The product team is investigating the feasibility of this scenario.
 Without the extensibility of the security model, we do not recommend connectors expose native query functionality unless through one of the workarounds below.

 **Workarounds**: The connector developer can opt to use generic ODBC functionality with the **Odbc.Query** function instead of a custom connector.
 Unlike **Odbc.DataSource**, which allows the custom connector to override driver settings and improve query folding behavior, **Odbc.Query** simply runs the query as provided and does not benefit from the custom connector wrapper.